ES2Spring2019-ComputinginEngineering/final-project-alymo_final/README.md

 ## File List

-batting_llineup_data.csv: the file containing categorical statistics of each of the nine batters
+batting_llineup_data.csv: the file containing categorical statistics of each of the nine batters. assigning_batters.py: parses the statistics from the csv file and organize them into separate arrays.
+A maximized, indexed lineup is generated using the given weights. game_simulation.py: uses the arrays and lineup generated to simulate a baseball game and keeps track of the scores. main.py: user inputs the lineup data and other paramters to generate a distribution of total runs scored by that particular lineup.

 ## How to format your readme